 - If the Dwarf Noble named their son after their father, it's later revealed that Bhelen also named his son "Endrin" after their father note .

-- The back story to Zelda II: Adventure of Link informs us that there's a law in Hyrule for princesses to be named in honor of the "sleeping" Zelda in the game.
+- The back story to Zelda II: The Adventure of Link informs us that there's a law in Hyrule for princesses to be named in honor of the "sleeping" Zelda in the game.

 - In Mass Effect 3, When Mordin sacrifices himself to cure the genophage, Wrex and Eve, if they're alive, plan on naming one of the children they're now sure to have after him.

-- In World of Warcraft, Anduin Llane Wrynn, prince of Stormwind, gets his first name from Anduin Lothar, the leader of the Alliance in the second war (who was killed by Orgrim Doomhammer), and his last name from his paternal grandfather Llane (who was assassinated by Garona).
+- In World of Warcraft, Anduin Llane Wrynn, prince of Stormwind, gets his first name from Anduin Lothar, the leader of the Alliance in the second war (who was killed by Orgrim Doomhammer), and his middle name from his paternal grandfather Llane (who was assassinated by Garona).

 - A common but strongly discouraged practice in roleplaying games is for The Munchkin to name their new character after their old dead character.
 If Dudefella gets croaked by an Orc, another character with the exact same skills named "Dudefella II" appears to replace him!
 How amazing!

 - In Girl Genius, Bill Heterodyne named his son "Klaus Barry" after his younger brother and his best friend Klaus Wulfenbach.
 Over two years after Klaus vanished, mind you, as the old family seneschal takes pains to make clear.